jxdv/Zephyrus/README.md

   -h, --help            show this help message and exit --version             Show Zephyrus version
-  --dir DIR             Path to dir which contains file to be monitored --seconds SECONDS     Interval to check integrity of monitored targets (6 hours by default) --hash {sha256,md5}   Hashing algorithm for calculating checksums (default is sha256) --verbose             Verbose logging --ignore-prefix IGNORED_PREFIXES [IGNORED_PREFIXES ...]
+  --dir DIR             Path to dir which contains file to be monitored --interval INTERVAL   Interval to check integrity of monitored targets (6
+                        hours by default)
+  --hash {sha256,md5}   Hashing algorithm for calculating checksums (default
+                        is sha256)
+  --verbose             Verbose logging
+  --ignore-prefix IGNORED_PREFIXES [IGNORED_PREFIXES ...]
                         Files with supplied prefixes will be ignored